Laminate Floor Pre-Installation Checklist

 - Keep the temperature in the installation area between 60° and 80°Fahrenheit.

 - Keep children and pets away from the installation area.

 when the installation process is complete, our installation team will:

 - Conduct a final inspection of your new carpet and the installation site for your approval.

 - Provide you with warranty and care information for your new laminate floor.

 - If adhesives were used, do not walk on the floor for 24 hours after installation while the adhesive cures.
 If you do, it will damage the installation, resulting in an uneven floor.

-once your new carpet has been installed, you should:
+once your new laminate flooring has been installed, you should:

 - Complete any touchup painting required on walls, doors or trim.